Officials encourage voter safety at polling locations, Saturday

 BATON ROUGE - Citizens are encouraged to cast their votes for the Presidential primary and other elections, Saturday, July 11, but to do so in a safe and health conscious manner.

-Saturday marks the first election since Louisiana's surge in cases of novel coronavirus, and though officials cannot enforce the mask mandate at voting locations, staff are taking extra precautions to keep voters safe.
+Saturday marks the first election since Louisiana's surge in cases of novel coronavirus, and in addition to officials urging citizens to mask up as they visit voting locations, staff are also taking extra precautions to keep voters safe.

 WBRZ's Rae'ven Jackson spoke with staff who explained that voting machines are being thoroughly sanitized, as are surface areas frequented by voters.
 Staffers will also protect themselves and others by wearing masks, face shields, and using hand sanitizer, which will also be offered to citizens.